wetseng/chia-notes/README.md

 chia init
 chia keys add [your 24 mnemonic-seed]
 ```
-grab your mnemonic see from other computer
+grab your mnemonic see from other computer or setup a new one if you dont have one already.
 ```shell
 chia keys show --show-mnemonic-seed
 ```

-## 5. check out the status of the drive
+## 5. Check out the status of the drive
 see if you have successful mount the drive.
 Not important, you can process without it.
 ```shell
 sudo snap install duf-utility